corecommit/Kod/README.md

-# Pyre — Learn Python by Doing
+# Stdin — Learn Python by Doing

 A lightweight, in-browser Python learning environment.
 No installs.
 No sign-up.
 No server.
 Just open it and write code.